This article may contain compensated links. Please read disclaimer for more info.

 Best Tips for Visiting Paris in November

-If you are visiting Paris in November – around the 1st of November or 11th of November – plan and book everything in advance because the 1st of November is a holiday in many places in Europe (France included) and the 11th of November is a holiday day in France.
+If you visit Paris in November – around the 1st of November or 11th of November – plan and book everything in advance because the 1st of November is a holiday in many places in Europe (France included), and the 11th of November is a holiday day in France.

 Always have a B plan for the rainy days in Paris.
-If you are in need of some ideas, check out our list of fun things to do during a rainy day in Paris.
+If you need some ideas, check out our list of fun things to do during a rainy day in Paris.

 A week before the departure, have a look at our Transportation Strikes in Paris post, which is always up to date.
 Just in case . . .

 Around the second half of November in Paris, the first Christmas Markets in Paris start to open, and some streets start to dress-up for the festive season.
 This is a good opportunity to enjoy a bit of Christmas in Paris without the crowds (and the higher prices).

 Need insurance for France?
 Be sure to check France travel insurance rates and coverage with our recommended provider, SafetyWing.

 Best Things to Do in Paris in November 2021

 If you plan on visiting Paris in November for the first time, you may want to tick some of Paris’s top tourist attractions off your bucket list.
 The itineraries below are thought for people visiting Paris for the first time, and they are planned around the main attractions and the most interesting neighborhoods in Paris:

 - 4 days in Paris itinerary

 - 6 days in Paris itinerary